-Source: Legal Aid Society; New York City Council; New York City Department of City Planning; New York City Department of Education; New York City Department of Homeless Services; New York City Department of Housing Preservation and Development; New York City Department of Youth and Community Development; New York City Housing Authority; NYU Furman Center Moelis Institute for Affordable Housing Policy.
+Source: Legal Aid Society; New York City Department of City Planning; New York City Department of Education; New York City Department of Homeless Services; New York City Department of Housing Preservation and Development; New York City Department of Youth and Community Development; New York City Health and Hospitals Corporation; New York City Housing Authority; NYU Furman Center Moelis Institute for Affordable Housing Policy.
+Some resources may overlap or be co-located.